LancerComet/synoter/README.md

 `Synoter` is designed to get data from `Synology NoteStation`.

+> This article describes how NoteStation works in DSM 6.
+For now I dont know what's going on in DSM 7, I have to look into this.

 ## How it works?

 `Synology NoteStation` is an official note-taking app for NAS system `DSM`.
 But unfortunately, unlinke other apps such as `AudioStaion` or `FileStation`, there is no official api for further development, so you can't customize your NoteStation for your own purpose.